st707311g/SBI-ICP_registration/README.md

     - scikit-image (0.19.2)
     - tqdm (4.64.0)

-Using CPU, the processing time for the demo files was 17 minutes.
-Using GPU, the processing time for the demo files was 6 minutes.
+Using CPU, the processing time of SBI-ICP registration for the demo files was 17 minutes.
+Using GPU, the processing time was 6 minutes.

 ## version policy